 Sector funds focus on a specific industry, social objective or industrial sector such as health care, real estate or technology.
 Their investment objective is to provide concentrated exposure to specific industry groups, called sectors.

 Examples of Mutual Funds and ETFs That Hold Sin Stocks

-If you want more concentrated exposure to sin stocks, you can take a look at the mutual fund, USA Mutuals Vitium Global Fund (VICEX), aka The Vice Fund, which focuses on aerospace and defense, owners and operators of gaming and casino facilities, tobacco, and alcohol.
+If you want more concentrated exposure to sin stocks, you can take a look at the mutual fund, USA Mutuals Vitium Global Fund (VICEX), formerly The Vice Fund, which focuses on aerospace and defense, owners and operators of gaming and casino facilities, tobacco, and alcohol.

 Investors should keep in mind that buying sin stocks and defensive stock mutual funds can be a part of a diversified portfolio and investment strategy, but should not be used as a market timing tool or as a standalone investment.
 Adding defensive sectors in relatively small allocations, such as 5-10% of assets, can help to reduce volatility in a portfolio.